bqka/devfolio/content/development/01/content.md

 ---
 title: My First Blog Post
 date: 2025-01-12
-description: Why I started writing and what I plan to share.
+description: Why I started writing and what I plan to share. adding some more stuff for testingWhy I started writing and what I plan to share. adding some more stuff for testing
 ---

 ## Why I'm Writing